mpadillagarcia/Time-Series-Clustering/README.md

 2. Install the dependencies listed in `requirements.txt`.
 3. Run the notebooks in Jupyter.

-## Contact

-For any inquiries or suggestions, please contact [Manuel Padilla García](mailto:your-email@domain.com).

----

 **Note:** This README is a summary of the project "Time Series Clustering Applied to the Cryptocurrency Market" and is designed to provide a clear and concise overview of the study's objectives, methods, and results.